vanshtibrewal/dinov2-ssl-finetuning/README.md

 ## Citation

-If you use the original code or the adapted DINOv2 repository finetuned with histopathological data, please cite the following:
+If you use the adapted DINOv2 repository finetuned with histopathological data, please cite the following:

 - DINOv2 Repository:
   - [Original Paper](https://arxiv.org/abs/2304.07193)